What is the lesson today for us from the story of the Israelites' worship of a golden calf statue?

-The determined attempt to plant a thriving, vital Nazarene congregation in the heart of New York City was told in the book Shepherd of Times Square.
+The determined attempt to plant a thriving Nazarene congregation in the heart of New York City was told in the book Shepherd of Times Square.

-Led by Rev. Paul Moore, a small band of Nazarenes opened an evangelistic ministry in the middle of a city which, for many, is the epitome of evil and decay.
+Led by Rev. Paul Moore, a small band of Nazarenes opened an evangelistic ministry in the middle of a city which, for many, epitomizes evil and decay.
 They aimed to revitalize the lives of New York City's spiritually needy people -- from creative artists to teenage prostitutes.

 However, at one point in his ministry at the Lamb's Club, Paul Moore was brought up short by the fact that several of the new Christians in the congregation had not made a clean break with their sinful past.